tano-systems/meta-tanowrt/meta-tanowrt-hsl-swi/README.md

 <img src="docs/luci-overview.png?raw=true" width="100%">

 Modem data connection interface `3g-modem` disabled by default.
-You need to manually [configure](#setup-modem-data-connection) it for enabling (see next section).
+You need to manually [configure](#10-setup-modem-data-connection) it for enabling (see next section).

-## Setting Up a Modem Data Connection
+## 10 Setting Up a Modem Data Connection

 1. Connect the mangOH Green board (connector CN1100) to your PC with ethernet cable (RJ45 connectors at both ends).
-2. Go to the web interface (default IP is 192.168.10.1) of the mangOH Green board and login using credentials described in the "[Access](#access)" section.
+2. Go to the web interface (default IP is 192.168.10.1) of the mangOH Green board and login using credentials described in the "[Access](#12-access)" section.
 3. Go to network interfaces configuration page ("Network -> Interfaces" in main menu)
 4. Click the "Edit" button on the "MODEM" interface line: